NSNolan/LockerRoom/README.md

 ### Known Issues

-- When a lockbox is encrypted Locker Room first tries to unmount and detach the corresponding disk image.
-This will cause any newly added files to be lost unless the disk image is manually unmounted and detached prior to encryption.
 - Enrolling a key will overwrite an existing private key in the specified slot on the external hardware device.
 - There is no way to enter a pin if the pin policy of the enrolled key is set to anything besides `Never`.
 - When a lockbox is encrypted, the unencrypted content is deleted before the encrypted content is saved.
 This may lead to data loss.
 The same is also true of the decryption process.
-- When a lockbox is encrypted, the entire contents are read into memory.
+- When a lockbox is created, encrypted or decrypted the entire contents are read into memory.
 This is not a feasible implementation for large lockboxes.
-The same is also true of the decryption process.
 - Locker Room does not run in a sandbox because creating a disk image with `hdiutil` will fail.
 - There is no version check of the YubiKey before the YubiKey SDK is used.
 This may lead to unsupported commands being sent to an incompatible external hardware device.
 - Encrypted lockboxes cannot be deleted within Locker Room.
 But can be removed using the filesystem.
-- Disk image routines are tightly coupled within `UnencryptedLockbox` create and destory functions.

 ### Future Enhancements